TheYorouzoya/nand2tetris/CSQuest/README.md

     There will be a prompt to load the built-in implementations of the OS functions, click Yes on it.
 Once all the files are loaded, you can see the instructions populated inside the Program tab.

-2. Locate the VM speed slider on top-middle portion and drag the slider all the way to the right toward "Fast".
+2. Locate the VM speed slider on the top-middle portion and drag the slider all the way to the right toward "Fast".

 3. Next to the slider are three dropdowns.
 In the `View` section, make sure `Screen` is selected.
 This makes sure that the Hack CPU's screen is displayed in the window below.